arivat-obscur/STM32F446RE-bare-metal-drivers-/README.md

 This project bypasses high-level Hardware Abstraction Layers (HALs) and standard libraries to interact directly with the MCU's memory-mapped registers based on the official STMicroelectronics Reference Manual.

+This project bypasses high-level Hardware Abstraction Layers (HALs) and standard libraries to interact directly with the MCU's memory-mapped registers based on the official STMicroelectronics Reference Manua

 ## Overview

 While platforms like Arduino offer pre-built libraries for rapid prototyping, they introduce significant software overhead and abstraction that compromise execution speed and memory footprint.
 This project takes a foundational approach—implementing device drivers via direct address and bit manipulation in C.